aloukissas/website/content/posts/feeding-the-beast.md

 ### Vitamin E

-Dr. Patrick mentions that 80% of children are below the average requirement for vitamin E. Nuts such as almonds are really rich in vitamin E, as well as olive oil, and fatty fish.
+Dr. Patrick mentions that 80% of children are below the average requirement for vitamin E. Nuts such as almonds are really rich in vitamin E, as well as olive oil, fatty fish, and [others](https://www.healthline.com/nutrition/foods-high-in-vitamin-e).
 For younger babies, consuming nuts can be challenging and even a suffocation hazard, depending on their age and how well they've learned to chew solid food.
 For that reason, nut butters are a great alternative that's safe and easy.
 Another alternative is to pound the nuts into tiny pieces or even into a fine powder.
 Obviously, be aware that some children may have nut allergies.

 ### Magnesium

 Another micronutrient that many infants are deficient in is magnesium.
-Good sources include dark leafy greens (e.g. spinach), almonds, legumes (e.g. lima beans), oats, and avocados.
+[Good sources](https://www.healthline.com/nutrition/10-foods-high-in-magnesium) include dark leafy greens (e.g. spinach), almonds, legumes (e.g. lima beans), oats, and avocados.

 ### Potassium

 This is one of the big ones with less than 1% of toddlers meeting or exceeding the average intake.
-While the mighty banana is the first thing one thinks of when they hear "potassium", there are many foods that are high in potassium: skin-on baked potatoes, yogurt (also good source of calcium), avocados, pistachios, and lima beans.
+While the mighty banana is the first thing one thinks of when they hear "potassium", there are [many foods](https://www.healthline.com/nutrition/high-potassium-foods) that are high in potassium: skin-on baked potatoes, yogurt (also good source of calcium), avocados, pistachios, and lima beans.

 ### Fiber

 Similar to potassium, less than 1% of toddlers met or exceed the average intake of fiber.
 Legumes such as lima beans, lentils, and navy beans are both high in potassium and fiber (as well as magnesium).
-Other good sources are butternut squash (also high in vitamin A), pears and raspberries (and in general fruits and vegetables), and almonds.
+Other [good sources](https://www.healthline.com/nutrition/22-high-fiber-foods) are butternut squash (also high in vitamin A), pears and raspberries (and in general fruits and vegetables), and almonds.

 ### Fats